KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 The value 10000 cd / m2 for an output pixel with full brightness is chosen to be compatible with the Perceptual Quantizer (PQ) used in the SMPTE ST 2084 transfer function.

 When using this extension light contribution values shall be aligned to account for 10000 cd / m2 as max luminance.
-This means that content creators shall be aware of 10000 cd/m2 as the maximum brightness value.
+This means that content creators shall be aware of 10000 cd/m2 as the maximum brightness value range, it does not mean that the display will be capable of outputing at this light luminance.

+## Scene light value

-A content cration tool supporting this extension shall sum upp light contribution for a scene before exporting to glTF, this can be a naive addition of all lights included in the scene that adds max values together.
+A content creation tool supporting this extension shall sum upp light contribution for a scene before exporting to glTF, this can be a naive addition of all lights included in the scene that adds max values together.
-If scene max light contribution is above 10000 cd / m2 then the values shall be downscaled or clamped before exporting.
+If scene max light contribution is above 10000 cd / m2 there is a choice to either downscale light values before export or to set `sceneAperture` to `AUTO`
+This means that implementations will calculate max light intensity for the scene and use as a scale factor to keep all light contribution within 0 - 10000 cd / m2.

-Light contribution values above 10000 c3 / m2 is strongly discouraged and will be clamped by implementations.
+Light contribution values above 10000 cd / m2 is strongly discouraged and will be clamped by implementations if not adjusted by scene aperture.

 The internal precision shall at a minimum match the equivalent of 12 bits unsigned integer, which maps to the PQ.

-## Outputmapping
+## Displaymapping

 To convert from internal values (linear scene light) to the non-linear output value in the range 0.0 - 1.0 the PQ EOTF shall be used.
 This is specified in Rec.
 2100: